 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

-Sudden temperature changes in the mouth can cause thermal stress within the tooth structure.
+Sudden temperature changes in the mouth — for instance, eating very hot food followed immediately by an icy drink — can cause thermal stress within the tooth structure.

-Age-related wear is another contributing factor — cracks become more common in adults over 40.
+Age-related wear is another contributing factor.
+Teeth naturally experience cumulative stress over a lifetime, and cracks become more common in adults over 40.

-Trauma or injury, whether from a sports impact, a fall, or an accident, can also cause immediate cracks.
-For accident-related fractures, our guide on broken tooth after an accident provides specific guidance.
+Trauma or injury, whether from a sports impact, a fall, or an accident, can also cause immediate cracks of varying severity.

 Recognising the Signs and Symptoms